ydb-platform/benchhelpers/db_installers/yugabyte/README.md

 This guide explains how to deploy YugabyteDB on your machines.

+> Note: This is not a production deployment method.
+There are scripts that will allow you to run YugabyteDB and test as easily as possible.

 ## Requirements
 + Make sure you have SSH access to all other machines from the machine where you are running the script, and the user has sudo privileges.
 + All machines must have synchronized clocks.
 You can follow the instructions in [Synchronize clocks](https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-20-04).